 The introduction of supportive policies and restrictive policies are contradictory, although many regions strongly support the resourceful use of coal gangue, but not for the resourceful use of coal gangue projects clear priority allocation of energy consumption or exemptions and other incentives.
 This leads to the gangue preparation of building materials and other projects are included in the "two high" or restricted industries for management, resulting in the use of resource projects difficult to land.
 And the implementation of policies in various regions is insufficient.
 Although the state encourages the use of energy-saving and environmentally friendly new wall materials, but the traditional resources to prepare building materials, such as solid bricks, clay brick products are still prevalent.
-This leads to the low market competitiveness of the gangue resource utilisation products, the market space is small, which in turn leads to the difficulty of establishing and approving new projects, hindering the development process of coal gangue resource utilisation.
+This leads to the low market competitiveness of the gangue resource utilization products, the market space is small, which in turn leads to the difficulty of establishing and approving new projects, hindering the development process of coal gangue resource utilization.

-Programme measures related to the use of coal gangue resources
+Program measures related to the use of coal gangue resources

-Strengthen the co-ordinated layout of the coal gangue resource utilisation project, co-ordinate the deployment of coal gangue resources according to the local industrial development goals, build a gangue-related product industry chain, reduce transport costs.
-Establish and improve the product standards of coal gangue resource utilisation, strengthen the leadership of the technical standards of coal gangue, fundamentally eliminate the doubts of the consumer market on the safety of coal gangue resource utilisation products, and improve its market acceptance.
+Strengthen the co-ordinated layout of the coal gangue resource utilization project, co-ordinate the deployment of coal gangue resources according to the local industrial development goals, build a gangue-related product industry chain, reduce transport costs.
+Establish and improve the product standards of coal gangue resource utilization, strengthen the leadership of the technical standards of coal gangue, fundamentally eliminate the doubts of the consumer market on the safety of coal gangue resource utilization products, and improve its market acceptance.

-Front-end pre-treatment of coal gangue provides an important guarantee for the full amount of resource utilisation.
+Front-end pre-treatment of coal gangue provides an important guarantee for the full amount of resource utilization.
 Each region should pay attention to the front-end pretreatment of coal gangue, and introduce relevant policies to support it.
-According to the local conditions, the development of coal gangue pretreatment procedures, according to different ways of use to carry out the corresponding centralised pretreatment.
+According to the local conditions, the development of coal gangue pretreatment procedures, according to different ways of use to carry out the corresponding centralized pretreatment.
 Pre-treatment of coal gangue can extract useful minerals: coal, pyrite, soap earth and so on.
-Can also produce chemical products: alumina, polymerised aluminium, alum, silica, water glass, etc. and can be used for ceramics, chemicals, paints, aerospace, paper, zeolite kaolin.
+Can also produce chemical products: alumina, polymerized aluminium, alum, silica, water glass, etc. and can be used for ceramics, chemicals, paints, aerospace, paper, zeolite kaolin.
 The residues left over from the production of chemical products can also be used to extract rare earth elements.
-Pretreatment for the production of building materials and other materials is often seen in engineering materials, such as bricks and tiles; cement; blocks; lightweight aggregates (ceramic granules), refractory materials, ceramic materials, cast stone, moulding sand and sand, gangue cotton, silica-aluminium alloy wear-resistant materials, inorganic materials.
-It can also be directly utilised after pretreatment, such as for roadbed and foundation; soil conditioner (pesticide carrier); land making and field making; coal additive (for bonding); filling (coal replacement and subsidence area); ecological soil, etc.
+Pretreatment for the production of building materials and other materials is often seen in engineering materials, such as bricks and tiles; cement; blocks; lightweight aggregates (ceramic granules), refractory materials, ceramic materials, cast stone, molding sand and sand, gangue cotton, silica-aluminium alloy wear-resistant materials, inorganic materials.
+It can also be directly utilized after pretreatment, such as for roadbed and foundation; soil conditioner (pesticide carrier); land making and field making; coal additive (for bonding); filling (coal replacement and subsidence area); ecological soil, etc.

 Strengthening sectoral policy coordination and improving the precision and synergy of support policies.
 (1) It is recommended that the state based on the "National Encouragement of the development of major environmental protection technology and equipment catalogue" "national industrial resources comprehensive utilization of advanced and applicable technology and equipment catalogue," "industrial structure adjustment guide directory" "construction project environmental impact assessment classification management directory" and other key access bases, the establishment of the comprehensive utilization of coal gangue project technology and equipment breakdown management list, and the traditional building materials industry to implement the management of the differentiation.
-(2) It is recommended that the state formulate the energy saving, carbon reduction, emission reduction and other standards for the comprehensive utilisation project of solid waste as soon as possible, to solve the problem of difficulty in establishing and landing the comprehensive utilisation project of coal gangue.
+(2) It is recommended that the state formulate the energy saving, carbon reduction, emission reduction and other standards for the comprehensive utilization project of solid waste as soon as possible, to solve the problem of difficulty in establishing and landing the comprehensive utilization project of coal gangue.
 [7]